 In Hebrews chapter 5 as it relates to the Lord Jesus Christ as our high priest, it brings forth His never-ending priesthood “after the order of Melchisedec” before God the Father.
 He (Jesus Christ) makes intercession for the saints before the throne and is our advocate (Romans 8:34).

 Hebrews 5:1, 5-6 For every high priest taken from among men is ordained for men in things pertaining to God, that he may offer both gifts and sacrifices for sins: … So also Christ glorified not himself to be made an high priest; but he that said unto him, Thou art my Son, to day have I begotten thee.
 As he saith also in another place, Thou art a priest for ever after the order of Melchisedec.

-Another beautiful truth about these passage of scripture is that the Lord Jesus is both fully God and fully man.
-A priest according to the Levitical priesthood must be from the tribe of Levi and a man, but that line of priest is not everlasting because it’s composed of human’s.
+Another beautiful truth about these passages of scripture is that the Lord Jesus is both fully God and fully man.
+A priest according to the Levitical priesthood must be from the tribe of Levi and a man, but that line of the priest is not everlasting because it’s composed of humans.
 Christ, because He’s God, continues forever without beginning or end of days.